hpguo1982/TDDet/README.md

 ![](./results/Fig.9.png)

-*Fig. 9.
-Comparative Heatmap visualization of  in TDDet with different attention mechanisms*
+*Figure 9: Comparative heatmaps of the intensity of regions of interest predicted by different attention mechanisms in TDDet*

 ---

 ![](./results/Fig.10.png)

-*Fig. 10.Comparison of different models with continuous scale variation*
+*Figure 10: Visualization of detection results on randomly selected images under different methods.*